-Sports fishing businesses will pay an annual licence fee and there will be an additional weekly fee for each client.
-These licence fees are felt to be proportionate given the large amounts charged for the opportunity to fish in locations such as Ascension, and the fee structure means the amount paid will relate to the success of the business.
-Assistance will be provided to people ordinarily resident on Ascension to ensure that the licence fee is not a barrier to starting a sports fishing business.
+Reason for this: The licence fees are designed to ensure that those making the most money from Ascension's fishing resource (sports fishing businesses) contribute the most to the island.
+The sports fishing business licence fees are felt to be proportionate given the large amounts charged for the opportunity to fish in locations such as Ascension, and the combination of a fixed business fee and a per client fee means the overall amount paid by a business will relate to the success of the business.
+Assistance will be provided to people living on Ascension to ensure that the licence fee is not a barrier to starting a sports fishing business.